jonbr407/rata-platform/docs/solution_summary.md

 ### **It replaces fragmentation with one clear system.**

 Legacy tools like Trap.NZ, Vector Tracks, and Avenza each cover part of the job—but none unify everything in one view.
-Rātā consolidates trap records, GPS navigation, team location, job progress, and reporting into a cohesive system tailored to pest control workflows.
+Rātā consolidates trap records, GPS navigation, team location, job progress, vehicle tracking, hazard logging, and field notes into a cohesive system tailored to pest control workflows—reducing admin load and making the operation scale without drowning in coordination.

 ---